BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 To familiarize yourself with the usage of the SE console you can execute a few simple commands.

 These can all be found in the [10.
-Useful Resources](#10.-useful-resources) at the bottom of this tutorial.
+Useful Resources](#10.-useful-resources) at the bottom of this tutorial as [Osi functions](https://github.com/LaughingLeader/BG3ModdingTools/blob/master/generated/Osi.lua) .

 ### **1\.
 Load a save**